Youth & Junior Sailing

 The aim is to provide easy and affordable access to boats for all members including families with children as young as 8 years old to encourage participation and development in sailing at RSC for new and existing members alike.

-RS Fevas are a one design, two person, hiking, asymmetric spinnaker boat, ideal for youngsters and parent/child combinations and adult solo.
+RS Fevas are a two person, hiking, asymmetric spinnaker boat, ideal for youngsters and parent/child combinations and adult solo.

-The Ready to Sail Club Fevas will be available for novice, intermediate and advanced junior club sailors, including race training, club racing, social sailing plus club events such as Holiday Week and Easter Camp.
+The Ready to Sail Club Fevas are available for novice, intermediate and advanced junior club sailors, including race training, club racing, social sailing plus club events such as Holiday Week and Easter Camp.

 Team Race Training (run by volunteers, open to all!)